-The characteristics of a good sourdough are the nice and crispy crust, chewy texture, the slightly tangy flavour and the small or big holes - depending on the level of hydration (low-hydration will mean small crumbs or holes, the higher the bigger the holes too).
+The characteristics of a good sourdough are the nice and crispy crust, chewy texture, slightly tangy flavor, and small or big holes - depending on the level of hydration (low hydration will mean small crumbs or holes, the higher the bigger the holes too).

 How to make sourdough bread?

 Making sourdough bread may sound like something complicated!
 It is not!
 Not at all.
-In fact, it is probably easier than make any other bread that requires quite a bit of kneading.
+In fact, it is probably easier than making any other bread that requires quite a bit of kneading.
 This does not even need that.
-All you need it's some little sourdough starter, some little time and patience, that is all.
+All you need it's some little sourdough starter, some little time, and patience, that is all.

-Here I will tell you how to make a sourdough starter (a live culture of flour and water), it is for anyone that's a novice in this, no experience needed at all.
-All you need is some flour, some water and some... patience!
+Here I will tell you how to make a sourdough starter (a live culture of flour and water), it is for anyone that's a novice in this, no experience is needed at all.
+All you need is some flour, some water, and some... patience!

 Before you even know it, you’ll have your very own bubbly, active starter ready to make this incredible spelt sourdough bread.
 The starter doesn't have to be made out of spelt flour, it can be any type of flour, white, white spelt, wholemeal or rye starter.